RatingPosterDB/rpdb-help/README.md

-# RPDB Help Center
+# RatingPosterDB Help Center

 Help and documentation for RPDB

-Integrating RPDB with:
+Learn how to integrate RPDB with the following apps:
 - [Stremio](./stremio.md)
 - [Plex](./plex.md)
 - [Emby](./emby.md)